arunpshankar/interactive-react-agent-gcp/server/README.md

   --port 8080
 ```

-After deployment, you should see a message like:
+After deployment, you’ll see a message similar to:

 ```
 Service [react-agent-service] revision [react-agent-service-00010-hns] has been deployed and is serving 100 percent of traffic.